umbraco/UmbracoDocs/13/umbraco-cms/reference/management/models/mediatype.md

 ### .Id

-Gets the unique `MediaType` Id as a `Int`, this ID is based on a Database identity field, and is therefore not safe to reference in code which are moved between different instances, use Key instead.
+Retrieves the unique `MediaType` ID as an `Int`.
+This ID is based on a Database identity field and is therefore not safe to reference in code when moved between different instances.

 ### .Key